Skip to main content

 Grid Ref: SJ 2229 1284

-Gaer-Fawr Wood occupies 74-acres of countryside a few miles north of Welshpool, in Powys.
-It's mainly an oak wood, but in spring, bluebells definitely call the shots.
-Explore a myriad of paths that slope up to the remains of an Iron Age hill fort that has five lines of ramparts (if you're counting).
+Gaer-Fawr Wood occupies 74 acres of countryside a few miles north of Welshpool in Powys.
+It's mainly oak wood, but bluebells call the shots in spring.
+Explore a myriad of paths that slope up to the remains of an Iron Age hill fort with five lines of ramparts (if you're counting).
 If you need to rest tired legs – many of the benches within the woods have been made by local artists.
 See how many you can find!
 One was inspired by a bronze boar-headed helmet discovered in the woods during a dig.
 If you can't visit in spring, it's a good wood for autumn colours in October.

 Features